theylovejay409/security-playbooks/README.md

 - **SOC Analysts** – for detection engineering, alert analysis, and log investigation
 - **Threat Hunters** – for hypothesis-driven hunting and adversary behavior analysis
 - **Blue Team Engineers** – for building and testing detection rules (Sigma, YARA, Suricata)
-- **Cybersecurity Students** – for hands-on learning and portfolio development
+- **Cybersecurity Experts** – for hands-on use and portfolio development
 - **Red Teamers (lab-only)** – for adversary emulation and controlled attack simulations

 ## Installation Requirements